loopbackio/loopback.io/pages/en/lb4/Creating-components.md

 When binding a component to an app, you may want to extend the app with the component's properties and methods.
-This can be achieved by using mixin.
+This can be achieved by using mixins.

-If you are not familiar with concept `mixin`, check [Mixin](Mixin.htm) to know more.
+If you are not familiar with the mixin concept, check [Mixin](Mixin.htm) to learn more.

 An example of how a mixin leverages component would be `RepositoryMixin`:
 Suppose an app has multiple components with repositories bound to each of them,